What happened on this day, January 17 in Formula 1 history? Find out interesting facts and stories about Formula 1 on this day.

 1995

-Lotus, a stalwart in F1 since its 1958 debut, announced its withdrawal from the sport due to persistent financial issues.
+Lotus, a much-loved team in F1 since its 1958 debut, announced its withdrawal on this day from the sport due to financial issues.
 Since its beginning in 1952, Lotus had secured six Drivers’ Championships and seven Constructors’ titles.
-David Hunt, the team’s owner and brother of ex-champion James Hunt, expressed hope for overcoming these challenges but wanted to preserve the team’s reputation from diminishing by competing poorly.
-Unfortunately, the Lotus name struggled at the back of the field when it returned under Malaysian ownership in 2010, leading to a legal battle over the rights to the name between Proton and team boss Tony Fernandes.
+David Hunt, the team’s owner and brother of ex-champion James Hunt, expressed hope for overcoming these challenges but wanted to preserve the team’s reputation from diminishing and by competing poorly.
+During its heyday in F1, Colin Chapman’s Team Lotus was arguably the only outfit in the sport whose notoriety practically equaled that of Ferrari.

 2001